 Internal Network Security

-Internal network security focuses on protecting systems, users, and data after initial access has been obtained.
-This reflects how most real-world breaches occur, where attackers gain a foothold through phishing, stolen credentials, or a service exposed to the internet – then move laterally within the internal environment.
+Securing your internal network focuses on protecting systems, users, and data from an attacker that has gained initial access.
+This reflects how most real-world breaches occur, where attackers gain a foothold through phishing, stolen credentials, or a service exposed to the internet, and then move laterally within the internal environment.

 Internal networks often contain critical assets such as Active Directory, file servers, databases, and other administrative systems.
 Weak access controls, misconfigurations, or excessive privileges can allow an attacker to escalate access and compromise large parts of the organisation.